jayllo-c/tp/docs/UserGuide.md

 > **Note:** The application ignores any extraneous parameters as we assume they are typos.

-You will see this message once you have successfully copied the contact details shown to you, indicating that they have been copied to the clipboard:
+You will see this message once you have successfully copied the emails of the persons shown to you, indicating that they have been copied to the clipboard:

 <p align="center">
   <img src="images/success_images/copy_success.png" alt="image of successful copy" width="750" />